-Catalog Description: This course introduces students to social science research methods and their relevance to social work.
+\Catalog Description: Introduction of social science research methods and their relevance to social work.
 Other content relates to the application of critical thinking and how to engage in research-informed practice and practice-informed research.
-Pre-requisites: An upper division introductory statistics course.
+(Fall).
 Co-requisites: SOWK 6141

-Course Rationale: SOWK 6131 is designed to provide MSW students with an understanding of social science research methods and their relevance to social work.
+\Course Rationale: SOWK 6131 is designed to provide MSW students with an understanding of social science research methods and their relevance to social work.
 Students will further develop their critical thinking skills particularly to inform and communicate professional judgments.
 The course will cover ways of knowing and sources of knowledge and will introduce students to scientific theory, perspectives, and paradigms.